jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017-07-03-did-God-die-or-the-Lord-died.md

 ---
 layout: post
 title: Did God die?
 Or should it be "the Lord died"?
-category: Programming
+category: Thoughts
-tags: [Computer Science, Wladston Filho]
+tags: [God, Lord, Death]
 date: 2017-07-03 10:25:00 PM UTC
 ---